jhpoelen/fairy-tales-and-data/slides.md

 ### How do *you* keep our Digital Biodiversity Data around?

-### How do *you* make use of our (past, present, future) digital research data?

-### What is *one* of *your* experiences that comes to mind in which digital data played a *not* so beneficial role in a transnational, multi-institutional, collaborative research community?
-Share your horror story!

 ## Digital Data on the Internet are Ephemeral

 > [...]
 We began in 1996 by archiving the Internet itself, a medium that was just beginning to grow in use.
 Like newspapers, the content published on the web was ephemeral - but unlike newspapers, no one was saving it. [...] ^[Internet Archive.
 2025.
 Accessed on 2025-10-13 at https://archive.org/about]